Function of several complex variables: Reinhardt domain

-A complete Reinhardt domain D is star-like with respect to its centre a.
+A complete Reinhardt domain D is star-like with regard to its centre a.
 Therefore, the complete Reinhardt domain is simply connected, also when the complete Reinhardt domain is the boundary line, there is a way to prove the Cauchy's integral theorem without using the Jordan curve theorem.

 Logarithmically-convex

+When a some complete Reinhardt domain to be the domain of convergence of a power series, an additional condition is required, which is called logarithmically-convex.